 Micturating cystourethrogram (MCUG)

-A micturating cystourethrogram (MCUG) is one type of imaging test – a test that uses special equipment to create one or more pictures of part of the inside of the body.
+A micturating cystourethrogram (MCUG) is a type of imaging test – a test that uses special equipment to create pictures of part of the inside of the body.
 This test may also be called a voiding cystourethrogram (VCUG).

 This topic gives general information.
 The way these tests are performed will vary between different hospitals.